Advertiser Disclosure

 Bottom Line:

 Have I convinced you yet?
 Checking baggage is expensive, cumbersome, and time-consuming.
 It opens up the possibility that your belongings could face loss, damage, or theft.
 Still plan on checking a bag?
 At least apply for a credit card that offers you free checked bags.
 The Citi®/AAdvantage® Executive World Elite Mastercard® offers 1 checked bag on domestic American Airlines itineraries for you and up to 8 companions traveling on the same reservation.
-The Delta SkyMiles® Platinum American Express Card gives you 1 checked bag on Delta flights for you and up to 8 travel companions.
+The Delta SkyMiles® Platinum American Express Card gives you 2 checked bags on Delta flights and 1 checked bag to up to 8 travel companions.

 How To Take a Week-Long Trip With Just a Carry-On